lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 > Moving average convergence/divergence (MACD) is a technical indicator to help investors identify price trends, measure trend momentum, and identify entry points for buying or selling.
 Moving average convergence/divergence (MACD) is a trend-following momentum indicator that shows the relationship between two exponential moving averages (EMAs) of a security’s price.

-In a nutshell, the MACD indicator has two lines, the MACD line and the signal line.
+In a nutshell, the MACD indicator has two lines, the MACD line and the Signal line.

 The MACD line is calculated using the Exponential Moving Average (EMA) of two periods:
 ```
 MACD = 12-Period EMA − 26-Period EMA
 ```

-The signal line is calculated by taking the EMA of the MACD line:
+The Signal line is calculated by taking the EMA of the MACD line:
 ```
 Signal = MACD 9-Period EMA
 ```